thoughtbot/humid/README.md

 ![Build Status](https://github.com/thoughtbot/humid/actions/workflows/build.yml/badge.svg?branch=main)

-Humid is a set of helper functions for using `mini_racer` for Server Side Rendering (SSR). **There are only 2 public functions and a `configure` to set default args**.
+Humid is a set of helper functions for using `mini_racer` for Server Side Rendering (SSR). **There are only 2 pure public functions and a `configure` to set default args**. `mini_racer` does the heavy lifting, Humid just provides a few conveniences.

 While it was built with React in mind, it can work with any JS function that returns an HTML string.

 ## Design